Recognizing Prior Learning (RPL)

 If you've successfully completed an equivalent course at another post-secondary institution, you can apply for a transfer credit.

-When submitting your Transfer Credit Application (PDF 464KB), please ensure:
+When submitting your Transfer Credit Application, please ensure:

 - The course(s) you're seeking credit for was completed within the last 10 years